US tourists on expiring visa desperate to stay until they can get vaccinated

 “But we are terrified for our health and safety upon return to the US at this time.
 The Covid situation is dire,” Mary said.

-The US has had over 26 million cases of Covid-19.
+The US has had more than 26 million cases of Covid-19.
 California has been hard-hit with more than 3 million cases and close to 40,000 deaths.

 “The vaccine roll-out in the US has been slow and confusing, and we are not certain when we would be eligible,” Mary said.